phetsims/function-builder/doc/equation-formats.md

 **Notes**

-'[ ]' shown in format will not be rendered, they are used to indicate a numerator.
+'[ ]' shown in formats will not be rendered, they are used to indicate a numerator.

 '/' shown in the formats will be rendered as a horizontal line separating numerator and denominator.